SAP/cf-nodejs-logging-support/docs/configuration/fields.md

 ```

 ## Sensitive data redaction

-To handle sensitive data redaction you can assign a field with the properties '"envVarSwitch":<ENV-VARIABLE>' or '"envVarRedact":<ENV-VARIABLE>'.
+To handle sensitive data redaction you can assign a field with the properties '"envVarSwitch":$ENV-VARIABLE' or '"envVarRedact":$ENV-VARIABLE'.

 * envVarSwitch:
                       Only log this field, if specified environment variable is set to "true".
                       If specified environment variable is not set to "true" or not present, field gets omitted.
 This is also affects fields with default values.
 * envVarRedact: